Structural Bodywork

 Background

-I also enjoy gardening, playing music, doing tai chi and qi gong, and reading.
+I also enjoy gardening, playing music, doing tai chi and yoga, reading, and spending time with my family and friends.